Scott M. McLennan

 3. Geochemical Evolution of Planetary Crusts

 The origin, composition and evolution of planetary crusts remains a long-standing research interest of Professor McLennan, summarized in the book (with S. R. Taylor), Pla netary Crusts: Their Composition, Origin, and Evolution (Cambridge), which won the Geoscience Information Society's 2010 Award for Best Reference Work.
-With the arrival of the InSight Lander at the surface of Mars in November 2018, Professor McLennan was selected as a Participating Scientist on that mission and began working with InSight geophysical data, coupled with orbital Gamma Ray Spectroscopy from the 2001 Mars Odyssey mission, to refine models for the composition of the Martian crust and mantle and to place the findings into the broader context of better understanding the nature and evolution of terrestrial planets and exoplanets.
+With the arrival of the InSight Lander at the surface of Mars in November 2018, Professor McLennan was selected as a Participating Scientist on that mission and been working with InSight geophysical data, coupled with orbital Gamma Ray Spectroscopy from the 2001 Mars Odyssey mission, to refine models for the composition of the Martian crust and mantle and to place the findings into the broader context of better understanding the nature and evolution of terrestrial planets and exoplanets.

 (asterisk indicates student/post-doc co-author)

 McLennan, S. M. (2022) Composition of planetary crusts and planetary differentiation.
 In: T. K. P. Gregg R. M. S. Lopes aand S. A. Fagents (Eds.)
 Planetary Volcanism Across the Solar System.
 Elsevier (Amsterdam) pp. 287-331.

 McLennan, S. M. and Rudnick, R. L. (2021) Stuart Ross Taylor (1925-2021): A tribute to his life and scientific career.
 Meteor.
 Planet.
 Sci., 56, 1784-1791, doi:10.1111/maps.13733.